antzGames/libGDX-Spriter-demo-updated/README.md

 # TODOS

 - replace all references to the Point class
-- Calculator could probably all be replaced by calling MathUtils methods in libGDX
+- Calculator class could be replaced by calling MathUtils methods in libGDX
-- Math.cbrt() that may behave better with negative arguments than Math.pow()
+- Math.cbrt() methods that may behave better with negative arguments than Math.pow()
 - add tests and more examples

 # Dekstop, HTML, Android tested